sstarkjr/sstarkjr.github.io/_pages/photography.md

 <h2 class="intro-title">Welcome to the Photography Section</h2>

 <p class="intro-text">
-Discover a curated selection of my favorite photos, showcasing moments captured through the lens of my DSLR and drone.
-Each image reflects my passion for digital photography.
+Here's a selection of some of my favorite photos, showcasing moments captured through the lens of my DSLR and drone.
+Digital photography has long been a hobby of mine.
 </p>

 <div class="gallery">